liamchampton/tech-days/fundamentals-section/fundamentals.md

 - Go is not an object oriented language, as it does not support type hierarchy.
 - Structs allow us to build custom types and behaviours.
 - They are a collection of fields, which can be partially initialised.
-- Custom types can also methods with a special receiver argument that is the implicit first argument of the method.
+- Custom types can also define methods by using a special receiver argument that is the implicit first argument of the method.

 [Playground](https://go.dev/play/p/DDT86lbYhhz)
 ```go